-- 1. Cheating in any form in academic matters, defined as willful participation in the unauthorized exchange and/or use of information while working on any examination or project designed to evaluate individual performance. - 2.
-Plagiarism, the appropriation and passing off as one's own the writings or ideas of another. - 3.
-Attempting to cheat or plagiarize. - Failure to report observed violations. - 5.
+- a.
+Cheating in any form in academic matters, defined as willful participation in the unauthorized exchange and/or use of information while working on any examination or project designed to evaluate individual performance. - b.
+Plagiarism, the appropriation and passing off as one's own the writings or ideas of another. - c.
+Attempting to cheat or plagiarize. - d.
+Failure to report observed violations. - e.
 Lying, stealing, or other conduct violations in relation to academic issues and situations.